ImogenWren/currentSense/README.md

 Ignore `strace: | autoreset: Broken pipe` output on successful upload it is an unavoidable concequence of the sheer number of workarounds this required.

+## MORE SCRIPTING

+I have automated the process for compiling and uploading new firmware to nano using `uploadNano.sh`

+I will add another for uploadNanoIoT.sh when I work out how to do the do.

 ### Other Things I tried:
  I dont _think_ these steps had an impact on my eventual success, however they may be worth trying if lost.